 Some IP channels also make things more difficult for marketers by using ID’s to identify consumers rather than mobile numbers – this means that your painstaking work building your opted-in base may not be helpful for those channels.

 Finally, messaging companies have been slow to provide access to their systems via API – this has meant very limited options in the past to send via their channels.
 Often the only available access was using bots that don’t fit well with a marketing campaign model.

 OK, so I need to stay with SMS and Email?

 The good news is that finally there are other options starting to open up with Viber being at the forefront.

-– Viber is one of the IP chat apps that retains mobile number as an identifier for their end users.
+- Viber is one of the IP chat apps that retain mobile number as an identifier for their end-users.
 This is great for your business since it means your existing opted-in base can be targeted for campaigns.

-- – Viber Business Message has a pay per message model – you don’t need to get tied up in complex subscription plans or revert to a Google ads type budget model.
+- Viber business messaging has a pay per message model – you don’t need to get tied up in complex subscription plans or revert to a Google ads type budget model.

 Best Ways to Integrate Viber to your Outbound Campaign Strategy

 Promotexter makes Viber Business Message available through an easy to use platform!

 Promotexter has launched Viber as a new channel in their richly featured SaaS campaign platform.
 To try you can sign up for free then immediately test SMS, Email, and Viber (with SMS fallback of course).